cloud-ca/terraform-provider-cloudca/cloudca/README.md

 - name - (Required) The name of the volume to be created
 - storage_tier - (Required) Either performance, intermediate or standard
 - size_in_gb - (Required) The size of the volume.
 Must be a valid size for the chosen storage tier
-- zone_name - (Optional) Only required if there is more than one zone in the service specified by the `service_code`
+- zone - (Optional) Only required if there is more than one zone in the service specified by the `service_code`.
+Can be a name of an ID of a zone.
 - instance_id - (Optional) If not specified, volume will be created but not attached.
 Note that changing the instance ID will _not_ result in the destruction of this volume

 ###Attribute reference